Toxic sales culture? Here’s what happened and what to do about it

 Arguments.
 Politics.
 Tension.

 Your salespeople hate each other.
 They hate their workplace.
+They hate your sales management software.
 They want to see everyone else fail.

 Perhaps you say to yourself, “Maybe things will get better.”